wcparham1/tutorial/README.md

 ```
 ~/lookup/showCnt commit|tree|blob
 ```
-reads from the standard input sha1 of the corresponding objects and prints the content of these objects.
+reads from the standard input sha1 (the 40 character string being echoed) of the corresponding objects and prints the content of these objects.

 ## Activity 3 - Investigate the maps